-Jorja has worked in the fields of mental health as well as substance abuse and brings many areas of expertise to her practice.
-In 1995, Jorja won an award from the Department of Corrections for service to the community and brings with her, knowledge of criminal justice and legal issues.
+Jorja has worked in the fields of mental health as well as substance abuse and brings multiple areas of expertise to her practice.
+In 1995, Jorja won an award from the Department of Corrections for service to the community.
+She brings with her knowledge of criminal justice and legal issues.
 While researching new & relevant theories for those affected by addiction, she began studying neurochemistry and its relevance.
-She has developed an educational seminar for families that are affected by substance abuse and/or other addictions which was profiled by The Signal, with a focus on adolescents and impulse control.
+She has developed an educational seminar for families that are affected by substance abuse and/or other addictions, which was profiled by The Signal, with a focus on adolescents and impulse control.

-Jorja Davis became interested 5 years ago in utilizing hypnotherapy as a resourcing tool for EMDR.
-She received training through the Southern California Society of Clinical Hypnotherapy in beginning , intermediate and advanced hypnotherapy and has continued her certification through ASCH. ( The American Society of Clinical Hypnosis) .
-Jorja also completed an initial training focusing on “clean language” through the estate of David Grove whom was an authority of the facilitation of trauma treatment using hypnosis to reveal coded messages in the psyche .
-Since that time Jorja has found applications for the use of hypnosis in treating not only trauma but as a primary tool in treating addictions , anxiety and facilitating relief of chronic pain .
+Jorja Davis became interested five years ago in utilizing hypnotherapy as a resourcing tool for EMDR.
+She received training through the Southern California Society of Clinical Hypnotherapy in beginning, intermediate, and advanced hypnotherapy and has continued her certification through ASCH. ( The American Society of Clinical Hypnosis).
+Jorja also completed an initial training focusing on “clean language” through the estate of David Grove, who was an authority of the facilitation of trauma treatment using hypnosis to reveal coded messages in the psyche.
+Since that time, Jorja has found applications for the use of hypnosis in treating not only trauma but also as a primary tool in treating addictions, anxiety, and facilitating relief of chronic pain.

-which was developed by Pia Melody to facilitate healing for developmental trauma .
-Jorja completed the initial P.I.T training with Ms. Melody and looks forward to gaining more knowledge through the advanced P.I.T. training in 2015 .
+PIT was developed by Pia Melody to facilitate healing for developmental trauma.
+Jorja completed the initial PIT training with Ms. Melody and looked forward to gaining more knowledge through the advanced PIT. training in 2015.

 Jessica Steinman, LMFT

-Leading the Westwind Recovery team is Jessica Steinman as Clinical Director.
-Jessica is a Licensed Marriage and Family Therapist and has been working in treatment and in a private practice since May 2014.
-Jessica is originally from Los Angeles, California and has a Bachelor’s Degree from New York University.
-After careers in entertainment, hospitality, PR and Marketing, Jessica found her passion as a psychotherapist when she began her Master’s Degree education at Pacific Oaks College in Pasadena, California.
+Leading the addiction treatment staff is Jessica Steinman as Clinical Director.
+Jessica is a Licensed Marriage and Family Therapist and has been working in treatment and in private practice since May 2014.
+Jessica is originally from Los Angeles, California, and has a Bachelor’s Degree from New York University.
+After careers in entertainment, hospitality, PR, and Marketing, Jessica found her passion as a psychotherapist when she began her Master’s Degree in education at Pacific Oaks College in Pasadena, California.
 She graduated with a Masters of Arts in May 2014.

 Jessica is proud that Westwind can provide a variety of groups and programming.
-Clients who have become tired of the “treatment cycle” and have been in and out of a lot of treatment centers are used to the same types of therapy and it’s not working for them to stay sober.
+Clients become tired of the “treatment cycle” and have been in and out of a lot of treatment centers are used to the same types of therapy, and it’s not working for them to stay sober.